samadon1/heartMRI/README.md

 In medical imagery analysis it is often important to separate the pixels corresponding to different types of tissue, blood or abnormal cells so that we can isolate a particular organ.
 In this project I used the TensorFlow machine learning framework to train and evaluate an image segmentation network using a medical imagery dataset.
  <br />  <br />
  A working app of the project can be found [here](https://share.streamlit.io/samadon1/heartmri/main/app.py)
+ Note: Having trouble viewing the web app?
+Please try using browser other than chrome.

  ## Setup
  To run the project locally on your machine <br />
  1. Clone this repository using `git clone https://github.com/samadon1/heartmri.git`